tmcclain442/MyFirstRepo/README.md

-Hopes for the course: I get better at the computers and stuff, be able to understand how to build a website, a repositoire, and use them to get to where I wanna go.
+Hopes for the course: I get better at the computers and stuff, be able to understand how to build a website, a repo, and use them to get to where I wanna go.
 Let the nerd continue to blossom, grow, develop, and make me monies.